openstack-archive/deb-msgpack-python/README.rst

 Extended types
 ^^^^^^^^^^^^^^^

-It is also possible to pack/unpack custom data types using the msgpack 2.0 feature.
+It is also possible to pack/unpack custom data types using the **ext** type.

 .. code-block:: pycon